atrp87/Netflix/README.md

 ## General Information

-- I decided to build a clone of Netflix as it gave me a UI design I could visualise and build the UI myself and turn it into working code.
-I could also inspect elements and compare how they went about building the UI.
+- I decided to build a clone of Netflix as it gave me a UI design I could visualise and build out with my own working code.
+- I used minimal libraries to get a stronger understanding of React before looking into reacts large ecosystem of libraries.
 - I used firebase for its minimal setup and easy access to data and auth, allowing me to get more confident working end to end using react.
-I followed the Firebase DOCS building this out, I will most likely follow a brief overview tutorial of firebase to clear some things up as I found it a bit tricky finding some info in the DOCS.
+This was a breif overview of firebase for me as I was only using the docs.
+I will be expanding on my firebase knowledge using other resources and returning to apply what i've learnt.
 - This project gave me more exposure to different hooks ( useEffect, useContext, useReducer ) and custom hooks ( useFetch )
-- I hit my MVP so I decided to deploy the project, I will continue to work on it as there is plenty of features I will and want to add ( media carosel, media queries and Jest testing ).
-I will work and improve features as time goes on.
+- I hit my MVP so I decided to deploy the project, I will continue to work on it as there is plenty of features I will and want to add ( media carosel, media queries ) and testing ( Jest ).
-I will build things outside the scope of this project and implement the newer features once I’ve spent time learning them.
+I will build and learn outside the scope of this project and implement the newer features once I’ve spent time learning them.

 ## Technologies Used